wsl-miami/peer-review-rewards/zk-review-core/README.md

-AcceptEverythingPaymaster : Naive paymaster that accepts requests from everyone WhitelistPaymaster : Paymaster that allows payment for whitelisted groups only PeerReviewGSN : Implementation of Peer Review contract with Gas Station Network SoulBoundToken : Implementation of sould bound tokens TestSoulBoundToken : Generate test soul bound tokens for testing
+AcceptEverythingPaymaster : Naive paymaster that accepts requests from everyone WhitelistPaymaster : Paymaster that allows payment for whitelisted groups only PeerReviewGSN : Implementation of Peer Review contract with Gas Station Network SoulBoundToken : Implementation of soul bound tokens without GSN SoulBoundTokenGSN : Implementation of soul bound tokens with GSN TestSoulBoundToken : Generate test soul bound tokens for testing

 ## Scripts/Tasks